fgolemo/cl-workshop-cvpr21-docker/README.md

 # CVPR'21 Continual Learning Challenge Seed

-See repo for CVPR'21 Continual Learning Challenge, both for the Supervised Learning and Reinforcement Learning track.
+Seed repo for the [CVPR'21 Continual Learning Challenge](https://eval.ai/web/challenges/challenge-page/829/overview).

+This competition is centered around [Sequoia](https://github.com/lebrice/Sequoia), a framework for standardizing and organizing ML research problems, particularly in the field of Continual Learning, both in CRL and CSL.

 Join the community on the [ContinualAI slack](https://join.slack.com/t/continualai/shared_invite/enQtNjQxNDYwMzkxNzk0LTBhYjg2MjM0YTM2OWRkNDYzOGE0ZTIzNDQ0ZGMzNDE3ZGUxNTZmNmM1YzJiYzgwMTkyZDQxYTlkMTI3NzZkNjU) (the #cl-workshop channel)